• Skip to main content

 A vertical closeup of Orange Cream Eclairs on a plate topped with powdered sugar and some fresh orange slices on the plate.

-If you've been intimidated about making homemade profiteroles before (aka Eclairs), I'm here today to take away some of your fears and show you just how easy they are to make.
+If you've been intimidated about making homemade choux paste before (aka profiterole dough), I'm here today to take away some of your fears and show you just how easy it is to make.

 Plus you won't need any special kitchen equipment.
 A saucepan and wooden spoon are basically all you'll need.
 However, if you do have a stand mixer (or food processor), you'll save your arm muscles a pretty intense workout.